dzirbel/resume/README.md

 A complete resume designed to present a showcase of my experience and skills.
 This resume is built with HTML and CSS, compiled into a standalone HTML file (`resume.html`) that is ideal for digital viewing, a PDF file (`resume.pdf`) designed to be printable, and an embeddable HTML file (`embed.html`) used to include the resume in other pages.
 The `index.html` file is a duplicate of `resume.html` to simplify hosting on GitHub Pages.
 I designed this resume to fulfill the purpose of a traditional resume; in particular, and despite its form, it is _not_ a "virtual tour" or "interactive experience".

-Last updated August 2016.
+Last updated September 2016.
 References and official transcripts are available on request.

 #### Building